apple/cups/README.txt

     trademarks of Apple Inc.

     The MD5 Digest code is Copyright 1999 Aladdin Enterprises.

-    This software is based in part on the work of the Independent JPEG Group.

     CUPS is provided under the terms of version 2 of the GNU General Public License and GNU Library General Public License.
 This program is distributed